Academic Symphony Orchestra of the Lviv Philharmonic: 1919–1944

-With the arrival of Soviet power, in December 1939, came the Resolution of the Council of People's Commissars of the USSR of December 19, 1939, concerning the organization of cultural and artistic institutions in six newly formed western regions of Ukraine and the reorganization of art institutions and educational institutions by the Soviet People's Commissar and the Central Committee of the Communist Party according to which it was planned to create in Lviv a state regional philharmonic with a symphony orchestra, and a Ukrainian choir, with a variety sector and soloists.
-The symphony orchestra was formed under the regional radio committee.
-The band first performed on December 20, 1939, under the guidance of Isaac Pain, a 27-year-old conductor, a graduate of the Kiev Conservatory.
-In early 1940, this orchestra was reorganized into the Symphony Orchestra of the Lviv State Regional Philharmonic.
-It was headed by Isaac Pain.
-Lviv conductor and composer Mykola Kolessa was also invited to work in the orchestra.
-During the German occupation, 1941 to 1944, the Philharmonic Hall did not operate.
+Following the Soviet invasion of Poland in September 1939 and the arrival of Soviet power, a Resolution of the Council of People's Commissars of the USSR was instituted on 19 December.
+It concerned the organization of cultural and artistic institutions in the six newly-formed western regions of Ukraine, and the reorganization of art institutions and educational institutions by the Soviet People's Commissar and the Central Committee of the Communist Party.
+A state regional philharmonic with a symphony orchestra, and a Ukrainian choir, with a variety sector and soloists was planned to be created in Lviv.
+The symphony orchestra was formed under the regional radio committee in 1939.
+The first performance was on 20 December 1939 with Isaac Pain, a 27-year-old a graduate of the Kiev Conservatory as the conductor.
+In early 1940, the orchestra was renamed the Symphony Orchestra of the Lviv State Regional Philharmonic.The Lviv conductor and composer Mykola Kolessa was invited to work alongside Pain.

+During the German occupation of Ukraine (from 1941 to 1944), the Philharmonic Hall did not operate.
 In the post-war period, the orchestra had to be assembled anew, which happened with the joint efforts of Isaac Pain, Dionysius Khabal, Nestor Gornitsky and Mykola Kolessa.
 The team resumed its work in August 1944.
 The first concerts featured works by Stanyslav Lyudkevych, Vasyl Barvinsky, Mykola Lysenko, Stanisław Moniuszko, Saint-Saëns, Tchaikovsky, and Carl Maria von Weber.

+Post-war years

 During 1953 to 1957, and later in 1987–1989, the conductor of the orchestra was Yuriy Lutsiv.
-From 1964 to 1987, the symphony orchestra was led by Demyan Pelekhaty.
+From 1964 to 1987, the orchestra was led by Demyan Pelekhaty, who introduced to its repertoire works by contemporary composers.
 From 1989 the main conductor of the orchestra was Ivan Yuzyuk, the conductors were Roman Filipchuk and Yarema Kolessa.
 Later this position was held by Aidar Torybayev, Ilya Stupel, Taras Krysa.

+Post-independence

 Since 2018, the orchestra has been cooperating with American conductor of Ukrainian origin Theodore Kuchar, who is now the main guest conductor of the orchestra.

-In 2006, the Lviv National Philharmonic Symphony Orchestra was awarded the title "Academic".
+In 2006, the Lviv National Philharmonic Symphony Orchestra was awarded the title "Academic"..
+From 2007 the orchestra's principal conductor A. Toribaev, who popularised compositions by such modern Ukrainian composers as V. Kaminsky, O. Kozarenko, Y. Lanyuk, P. Sylvestroba, M. Skoryk, E. Stankovych.

 In 2018, with the participation of this group, during the Myroslav Skoryk author's concert, the Lviv Philharmonic received "national" status.
 Since September, 2020, the Philharmonic has been named after this Ukrainian composer.
-The concertmasters of the orchestra are Honored Artist of Ukraine Marko Komonko and Mykola Gavyuk.
+As of 2026 the orchestra's conductors are Serhii Khorovets, Taras Verhun, Volodymyr Syvokhip, Serhiy Burko, and Roman Kreslenko.

-The Symphony Orchestra of the Lviv National Philharmonic is a regular participant in international festivals.
-In particular, the International Festival of Musical Art Virtuosos, the international festival of contemporary music Kontrasty, the Ukrainian-Polish festival Discovering Paderewski.
-The orchestra has toured in many countries around the world, including Poland, Italy, Spain, France, Switzerland, Germany, the Netherlands, and China.
-Over the past few seasons, the orchestra has made a number of important recordings for major international labels, including Naxos and Brilliant Classics.
+The orchestra is a regular participant in international festivals, and has toured in countries around the world.
+It has made a number of recordings for international labels, including Naxos.